ericgio/react-bootstrap-typeahead/issues.md

 This may be an NVDA+Firefox bug.
 Code is correct, and verified that document.activeElement is set to the correct element after removal.

+### lint

+>src/token.react.js line 27: elements with role of "button" must be tabbable.

+`tabindex="0"` exists on the element.

 ### Added `aria-multiselectable` to the list

 This should be present and set to "true" when prop multiple is set, "false" otherwise.